ChrisDJ07/Lumber-Inventory-with-SQL/FIX.md

 # Fixing JavaFX Module Issue in IntelliJ

-If you encounter a problem where IntelliJ doesn't detect JavaFX modules, you can follow these steps to resolve it:
+If you encounter a problem where IntelliJ doesn't detect JavaFX Modules, you can follow these steps to resolve it:

 ## Steps: